slott56/building-skills-oo-design-book/source/craps/craps_game.rst

-..  method:: CrapsGamePointOff.__str__(self) -> str
+..  method:: CrapsGamePointOn.__str__(self) -> str

-    The point-off state should simply report that the point is off, or that this is the come out roll.
+    The point-on state should simply state what the point is.
+A form that looks like :literal:`The point is 6` works nicely.

 CrapsGame Design